dmitry-vlasov/russell/README.md

 repository.
  2. Then write the correct paths to the binary dir and to the mathematics source dir in the `config` file.
- 3. Finally, to run test do: `translate uset-100000` (without extension!).
+ 3. Finally, to run test do: `translate uset-100000` or `translate_deep uset-100000`
+ (attention: the metamath file `uset-100000.mm` has extension, but to translation script it is passed without extension!).
  4. To add valgrind memcheck add the `memcheck` option to the command (as the last parameter).